Skip to content

 julia

-batchnorm(x, scale, bias, running_mean, running_var, σ=identity; momentum, epsilon,
+batchnorm(x, scale, bias, running_mean, running_var, training,

 Batch Normalization.
 For details see [1].